0:00

 Show Notes

-one of our jazz book reviews podcasts about the Novel The Horn by John Clellon Holmes-born 12th March 1926
+One of our jazz book reviews podcasts about the Novel The Horn by John Clellon Holmes-born 12th March 1926

-Studied at various places Columbia 1943 and post Draft on GI bill and the New School 1949 where he met Jack Kerouac
+Studied at various places Columbia 1943 and post-draft at the New School 1949 where he met Jack Kerouac and remained a life long friend

-First Novel published as GO a fictional book based on real characters and considered the first beat novel
+First novel published as Go a fictional book based on real characters and considered the first beat novel

-The book takes place on the evening of The Horn’s final day as he stumbles through New York after being outplayed [ allegedly for the first time] by a young sax player.
+The book takes place on the evening of The Horn’s final day as he stumbles through New York after being outplayed [allegedly for the first time] by a young sax player.

 As his friends and lovers search for him they reminisce about his life